YeevonT/macropod_datasets/README.md

 # macropod_datasets
-This file contains data on the responses of macropods to drones at various altitudes.
+This file contains data on the behavioural responses of Forester kangaroos and Bennett's wallabies to a DJI Phantom 4 Pro at various flight altitudes.